Skip navigation

 Restore Local Authority

-Washington Breathes advocates for comprehensive commercial tobacco prevention policies, practices, and programs that support the right of local communities to innovatively meet their local needs.
-This includes strengthening regulations, controlling commercial tobacco sales and marketing, and protecting youth and young adults from initiating commercial tobacco use.
+Washington Breathes advocates for policies, practices, and programs that support communities in finding creative solutions to their local needs.
+This includes stronger regulations, controlling commercial tobacco sales and marketing, and protecting young people from starting to use commercial tobacco.

 Effective and equitable policymaking should start from within the community.
-When local communities come up with a solution for their challenges and work together to put it into practice, state governments should help them to improve it—not strike it down.
+When local communities come up with solutions to their challenges and work together to implement them, state governments should support and enhance these efforts — not strike them down.

-• the ability to address specific local needs, including disparities in nicotine use;
+• the ability to address specific local needs - like disparities in nicotine use;

 • giving local communities more voice in protecting themselves from industry tactics; and

-In states without preemption, cities and counties are able to adopt protective local policies like these that are not allowed in Washington State:
+In states without preemption, cities and counties are able to adopt protective local policies, like these:

-• Using local zoning laws to restrict smoke shops or vape stores from operating near schools, parks, playgrounds, and skate parks where children and youth gather
+• Using local zoning laws to restrict smoke/vape shops from operating near schools, parks, playgrounds, and skate parks where children and youth gather

 • Prohibiting sales of flavored e-cigarettes, menthol cigarettes and/or flavored cigars to reduce youth use and reduce disparities